-It is the responsibility of the school as an assessment centre, to make all students aware of the appeals procedure and give them access to a copy of the procedure.
-This will be accessible from the school website
+It is the responsibility of the school as an assessment centre to make all pupils aware of the appeals procedure and give them access to a copy of the procedure.
+This will be accessible from the school website.

 - The Lead internal verifier for each subject is responsible for managing appeals in the first instance (informal appeals).
-The Lead internal verifier will meet with the student and discuss the issues to negotiate a solution.
-Where this is not possible the formal appeals process will be implemented. - If deemed necessary formal appeals should be referred to the quality nominee and Exams Officer. - Written records of all appeals should be maintained.
-These should include a description of the appeal, the outcome of the appeal and the reason for that outcome. - All appeals for individual unit must be made within two weeks of receiving formal feedback. - All appeals on results must be made within three months of receiving external result.
+The Lead internal verifier will meet with the pupil and discuss the issues to negotiate a solution.
+Where this is not possible the formal appeals process will be implemented. - If deemed necessary formal appeals must be referred to the Quality Nominee and Examinations Manager. - Written records of all appeals must be maintained.
+These must include a description of the appeal, the outcome of the appeal and the reason for that outcome. - All appeals for individual units must be made within two weeks of receiving formal feedback. - All appeals on results must be made within the awarding board's published timescales.